onionpeel/birthday-email/README.md

 2. cd birthday-email
 3. npm install
 4. In `server/config` create a file, `config.json`.
 Inside of `config.json` copy and paste the config object shown above in the Setup.
 Fill out the credentials for the email account that will be used to send the birthday messages (`EMAILUSERNAME`, `EMAILPASSWORD`).
-If you want to test Nodemailer, follow the instructions in testNodemailer.js to fill out `TESTMAILUSERNAME` and `TESTMAILPASSWORD`.
-This test is not necessary to run the application.
 5. Run MongoDB locally on your machine.
-A new database and collection will be generated automatically the first time a a submission to create a birthday email is made.
+A new database and collection will be generated automatically the first time a user is created.
 6. Schedule a cron job in `server/cron/cron.js` by setting `userCronTime` to a cron string value.
-For example, the following will run everyday at 4:15 pm.
+For example, the following will run everyday at 4:15 p.m.
 ```
 '15 16 * * *'
 ```
 If no value is set, the default time will 8:00 a.m.
 7. Make sure all the changes are saved and execute the program:  `node server/server.js`.
-8. Go to `localhost:3000` and make a submission.
+8. Go to `localhost:3000` and fill out the form.
 If you want to see it work without waiting until your next birthday, set the birthdate to today's date and go back into `server/cron/cron.js` to schedule the cron job to run a few minutes after you execute `node server/server.js`.

 ##Notes
-Because the goal of this project was to learn fullstack development by creating a birthday email application, the test suite has been left in the code.
+The goal of this project was to learn fullstack development by creating a birthday email application.
 I
-ASYNC/await

 The project could be built out further to tackle other issues such as leap year birthdays, validation of cron.schedule() inputs, duplicate email accounts and enabling users to revise their submission or prevent an email from being sent.